2002 FIFA World Cup qualification (UEFA)

 Listed below are the dates and results for the 2002 FIFA World Cup qualification rounds for UEFA teams.

-The European section of the 2002 FIFA World Cup qualification acted as qualifiers for the 2002 FIFA World Cup, which is being held in South Korea and Japan, for national teams which are members of the UEFA.
+The European section of the 2002 FIFA World Cup qualification acted as qualifiers for the 2002 FIFA World Cup, which was held in South Korea and Japan, for national teams which are members of the UEFA.
 Apart from France, who qualified automatically as defending champions, a total of 13.5 slots in the final tournament were available for UEFA teams.

 The 50 teams were divided into nine groups, five groups of six teams and four groups of five teams.
 The teams played against each other on a home-and-away basis.
 The group winners would qualify.
 Among the runners-up, Group 2 was drawn randomly to advance to the UEFA–AFC Intercontinental play-off while the remaining eight runners-up would advance to the UEFA play-offs.

 In the play-offs, the eight teams were paired up to play knockout matches on a home-and-away basis.
 The four aggregate winners qualified.
 The qualifying process started on 2 September 2000, after UEFA Euro 2000, and ended on 14 November 2001.

 Qualification seeding (UEFA)

-The draw was made in December 1999, and was based on average points per game achieved in 1998 FIFA World Cup qualification and UEFA Euro 2000 qualifying.
+The draw was made on 7 December 1999, and was based on average points per game achieved in 1998 FIFA World Cup qualification and UEFA Euro 2000 qualifying.
 France qualified automatically as title holders, and because Belgium and Netherlands, as hosts, had not had to qualify for UEFA Euro 2000, only their 1998 World Cup result was used.
 Andorra made their debut in World Cup qualifying.

-Teams in bold eventually qualified for the final tournament, teams in bold italic qualified for the final tournament through the play-offs, and teams in italic participated in the play-offs but did not qualify for the final tournament.